-LEVEL II: Living Environment - Biology
+LEVEL II: Living Environment - Biology 1 year

 Biology provides students with a basic understanding of biological processes and generalizations.
 The curriculum is based on the Core Curriculum Guide offered by New York State.
 Topics include unity and diversity in living things, homeostasis in organisms, reproduction and development, genetics, evolution, and ecology.
 All students must be enrolled in Biology lab.
-Students should be enrolled in Geometry.